 Osprey populations plummeted across the country in the 1950s and 1960s due to the use of toxic pesticides.
 Decades after many countries banned chemicals like DDT, many osprey populations have recovered significantly.
 In the Chicago region, however, the osprey’s success is limited by a lack of available habitat.

 In 2015, Friends installed the first osprey nesting platform of several.
 The osprey nest is placed on top of an 80 foot pole, providing a high vantage point and the 365 degrees of visibility necessary to appeal to nesting birds that rely on the high platform to be free from predatory animals.
 Ospreys rely almost 100 percent on fish for their food.
 Click here to see a video of the osprey nesting platform being raised.

-Three additional platforms were installed in 2016, and the fifth will be installed by the end of the project in 2017.
+Three additional platforms were installed in 2016, and the fifth was installed in early 2018.
 For more information on one of our 2016 installations, check out the Chicago Botanic Garden's post and the post from Bridgewater Studio, who constructed the nesting platform.

 Working with scientists from the Forest Preserves of Cook County, Friends identified turtles as water-dependent animals already present in the system whose reproductive success could benefit from help.

 A lack of available habitat means that many aquatic turtles are confined to nesting in very particular areas.
 These areas are often well-known to predators, leaving turtle eggs and young hatchlings particularly vulnerable.